gofractally/psibase/doc/https.md

 ## Running an app server in dev mode for faster iteration

-This uses the existing `FractalSys` app at `services/user/FractalSys/ui` as the example.
+This uses the existing `Fractal` app at `services/user/Fractal/ui` as the example.

 1. Create a copy of `.env.sample` named `.env` in the `ui` directory with `VITE_SECURE_LOCAL_DEV=true`
 2. Verify that the `vite.config.ts` file points at the proper location for the SSL cert and key.
 3. Run the dev server: `yarn dev`

-Assuming port 8081 is properly exposed, psibase will now be accessible via port 8081 at https://psibase.127.0.0.1.sslip.io:8081 and the app will be accessible at its path (https://psibase.127.0.0.1.sslip.io:8081/app/fractal-sys in this case).
+Assuming port 8081 is properly exposed, psibase will now be accessible via port 8081 at https://psibase.127.0.0.1.sslip.io:8081 and the app will be accessible at its path (https://psibase.127.0.0.1.sslip.io:8081/app/fractal in this case).
 Modifications to the app code should be reflected immediately via Vite's HMR.